Code Red: Repair an AWS Environment with a Linux Bastion HostPush your skills to the next level in a live environment

 The hands-on lab is part of these learning pathsSee 1 more

 Lab challenges are hands-on labs with the gloves off.
 You jump into an auto-provisioned cloud environment and are given a goal to accomplish.
 No instructions, no hints.
 To pass, you'll have less than one hour to demonstrate your problem-solving skills and get the checks that inspect the state of your lab environment.

 When running applications in the cloud, enterprises keep security a top priority.

-In this Laboratory you will be assessing your ability to troubleshoot AWS networking and security issues in a production-like environment.
+In this lab, you will be assessing your ability to troubleshoot AWS networking and security issues in a production-like environment.
 Putting your skills to the test, you will need to repair the environment by fixing an issue and ensuring you do not disrupt any of the properly functioning aspects of the environment.
-In this Lab you will be demonstrating how you can successfully repair an AWS Environment with a Linux Bastion Host for connecting to backend instances following best practices.
+In this lab, you will be demonstrating how you can successfully repair an AWS Environment with a Linux Bastion Host for connecting to backend instances following best practices.
 This is a real environment, which means you can prove your knowledge in an applied situation, leaving behind multiple choice questions for a dynamic performance-based exam situation.